 \[ \begin{align} f\left(x + \Delta x\right) + f\left(x - \Delta x\right)&= 2f\left(x\right) + f''\left(x\right)\Delta x^2 + \mathcal{O}\left(\Delta x^4\right)\nonumber\\ \Leftrightarrow f''\left(\Delta x\right) &= \frac{f\left(x + \Delta x\right) - 2f\left(x\right) + f\left(x - \Delta x\right)}{\Delta x^2} + \mathcal{O}\left(\Delta x^2\right) \end{align} \]

-For example, if you were given a function $f\left(x\right) = A\sin\left(kx\right)$, then $f' = Ak\cos\left(kx\right)$, Eq.
-However, (24.8) gives
+For example, for $f\left(x\right) = A\sin\left(kx\right)$ one has $f' = Ak\cos\left(kx\right)$, but Eq.
+(24.8) gives

 \[ \begin{align} f' &\approx& \frac{A}{2\Delta x}\left(\sin\left(kx + k\Delta x\right) - \sin\left(kx - k\Delta x\right)\right) = \frac{A}{\Delta x}\cos\left(kx\right)\sin\left(k\Delta x\right) = \frac{\sin\left(k\Delta x\right)}{k\Delta x}f'. \end{align} \]

-This shows that the approximation, as expected, converges to the correct value of the derivative if $\Delta x$ approaches zero (we have $\lim\limits_{\alpha\to 0}\frac{\sin\left(\alpha\right)}{\alpha} = 1$ according to L'Hospital's rule).
-If you write $k = \frac{2\pi}{\lambda}$ with $\lambda$ as the wavelength and insert $\Delta x = \lambda/2$, the central difference quotient always results in $f' = 0$.
-However, sufficiently long waves ($\lambda\gg 2\Delta x$) are resolved well.
+This shows that the approximation converges, as expected, to the correct derivative as $\Delta x$ approaches zero (since $\lim\limits_{\alpha\to 0}\frac{\sin\left(\alpha\right)}{\alpha} = 1$ by L'Hospital's rule).
+Writing $k = \frac{2\pi}{\lambda}$ with $\lambda$ as wavelength and setting $\Delta x = \lambda/2$, the central difference quotient always yields $f' = 0$.
+However, sufficiently long waves ($\lambda\gg 2\Delta x$) are well resolved.

 \[ \begin{align} \psi\left(\varphi, \lambda, z\right) = \sum_{l = 0}^\infty\sum_{m = -l}^l\newtilde{\psi}_{l, m}\left(z\right)Y_{l, m}\left(\varphi, \lambda\right) \end{align} \]